Allow emergency use of more COVID-19 vaccines, expand vaccination based on need: Sonia to PM | Health

 ''While it will be necessary on one hand to substantially ramp up our domestic production capacity, it will also be prudent to allow emergency use authorisation of all the vaccine candidates that have the required clearances, without any further delay,'' she told the prime minister in her letter.

 ''Accordingly, with enhanced availability, categories eligible for vaccination should be expanded on the basis of need and exposure rather than just age.
-In the same vein, the numbers allocated to a state has to be based on the prevalence and projection of infection in that particular state,'' she said, noting that some states have vaccines for three to five days left.
+In the same vein, the numbers allocated to a state has to be based on the prevalence and projection of infection in that particular state,'' she said.

+Noting that vaccines are the foremost hope, she said most of the states, including those ruled by the BJP and its allies, are left with a stock of just three to five days and they need to be given more stock.

 The Congress chief appealed to the prime minister that with restrictions being imposed to stop the spread of the virus, he should put in place a minimum monthly guaranteed income scheme and transfer a sum of Rs 6,000 into every eligible citizen's account.